Getting Ready for Immigration to Canada: Helpful Tips

 South Africans can avail from the reciprocal agreement that Canada has with the country.
 It allows them to transfer their license without the need to pass a test.

-Connecting with the locals
+Connecting with the local community

-Many newcomers are tempted to lock in their apartment, especially, with Satellite TV, and end up watching channels they used to enjoy in their home country.
+Many newcomers tend to lock in their apartment, especially, with Satellite TV, and end up watching channels they used to enjoy in their home country.
 This is the wrong attitude because to make Canada a home, it’s important to go out and meet new friends.
 This helps to boost the professional network and search for a job in Canada.

 Therefore, joining clubs or classes to meet people with similar hobbies is a big deal.
 There are lots of volunteer opportunities to participate in and local agencies which offer free employment assistance for immigrants.
 The information can be found in the Yellow Pages.